coders-info/modular-code/README.md

 ## Tools?

+### Git is about versioning code

+In the development of a modular network, the versioning system is extending a capabilities of [Git](https://en.wikipedia.org/wiki/Git).
+The distributed **version control system** that tracks changes in any set of computer files, usually used for coordinating work among programmers who are collaboratively developing source code during software development.
+I'ts goals include speed, data integrity, and support for distributed, non-linear workflows (thousands of parallel branches running on different computers).

+### Service-based perspective

-We need more tools, something called:
+We need more tools, you can call them:
 + Service-based component management tools
 + Network of Source-code management system

-### Git is about versioning code

-In the development of a modular network versioning system extending the capabilities of [Git](https://en.wikipedia.org/wiki/Git) a distributed **version control system** that tracks changes in any set of computer files, usually used for coordinating work among programmers who are collaboratively developing source code during software development.
-Its goals include speed, data integrity, and support for distributed, non-linear workflows (thousands of parallel branches running on different computers).
+Such component management tools are more important than the knowledge of hypermodularity.

 ### Service-based component management tools

-is about network of code (Service-based components) The tool based on git versioned code will help to manage the level of **resuabuility**, which is depended by:
+The tool is about network of code (Service-based components), based on git versioned code will help to manage the level of **resuabuility**, which is depended by:
 + class
 + file
 + protocol